To find a coverage guidance, visit our Completed Topics

 The HERC develops recommendations by using the concepts of the Grading of Recommendations Assessment, Development and Evaluation (GRADE) system.
 GRADE is a transparent and structured process for developing and presenting evidence and for carrying out the steps involved in developing recommendations.
 There are four elements that determine the strength of a recommendation, as listed in the table below.
 The HERC reviews the evidence and makes an assessment of each element, which in turn is used to develop the recommendations presented in the coverage guidance box.
 Balance between desirable and undesirable effects, and quality of evidence, are derived from the evidence presented in this document, while estimated relative costs, values and preferences are assessments of the HERC members.

 For more about the GRADE methodology, see the GRADE working group web site, and this presentation by HERC member Wiley Chan from the May, 2013 meeting.
-In addition to using the GRADE methodology, the Commission has developed its own Guidance Development Framework.

 Evidence-based Policy Presentation